A hint of anise hides in the sweet glaze of these tender scones.

 Combine 1/2 cup sugar, currants and lemon zest in another bowl.
 Stir into flour mixture.

-and water in medium bowl with wire whisk until smooth.
+Whisk sour cream, egg yolk and water together in medium bowl with until smooth.
 Stir sour cream mixture into flour mixture.
 (Mixture will be dry.)
 Knead about 8 to 10 times on lightly floured surface to combine all ingredients.

 Divide dough in half.
 Pat each half into 8x6-inch (about 1/2-inch thick) rectangle on prepared baking sheets.
 Cut each rectangle into 12 (2-inch) squares.
 Do not separate dough squares.